-A pivotal figure within the global architectural world for over half a century, Sir Peter Cook, the English architect, professor, and writer, celebrates his 77th birthday today.
-Cook was one of the founding members of Archigram, the avant-garde futurist architecture group of the 1960s; one of his most significant works from that time, The Plug-In City, still invokes debates on technology and society, challenging standards of architectural discourse today.
-With a love for the slithering, the swarming and the spooky, Cook continues to teach at the University College London and lecture around the world.
+As one of the founding members of Archigram, the avant-garde futurist architecture group of the 1960s, Sir Peter Cook, the British architect, professor, and writer has been a pivotal figure within the global architectural world for over half a century; one of his most significant works from his time with Archigram, The Plug-In City, still invokes debates on technology and society, challenging standards of architectural discourse today.
+With a love for the slithering, the swarming and the spooky, Cook continues to teach at the University College London’s Bartlett School of Architecture and lecture around the world.

 Last September 25th, at Bartlett School of Architecture, the Graduate Program Exhibition was inaugurated.
 The same day, Peter Cook gave by himself the “Multicoloured Ear”, (the physical icon coming from the fact that exhibition was taking place at the former Ear Hospital building) for the Special Peter Cook Prize of this year, to the postgraduate student Maj Plemenitas with his research project 10⁻⁹ ]LINK[ 10⁹.